 Need funding for training?
-Read below for more information about the Workforce Investment Act, the Trade Adjustment Assistance program and student aid.
+Read below for more information about the Workforce Innovation Opportunity Act, the Trade Adjustment Assistance program and student aid.

-The Workforce Investment Act (WIA) may be able to help you get the skills you need to get a good job or start a new career.
+The Workforce Innovation Opportunity Act (WIOA) may be able to help you get the skills you need to get a good job or start a new career.
 If you are interested in career training, you may be eligible for an Individual Training Account, referred to as an ITA.
 Our goal is to approve training that lasts less than a year and will get a job seeker back into the workforce as quickly as possible.

 Training is provided by the training and educational institutions approved by the state of Ohio.

-Click here for list of WIA-eligible training providers maintained by the state of Ohio.
+Click here for list of WIOA-eligible training providers maintained by the state of Ohio.
 You can search for providers by county.

 Student Aid on the Web